Love them or not, there are all kinds of snakes slithering around Delaware.

 Common garter snakes feed primarily on frogs, fish and even garden slugs.

-They are also harmless and flee into water or a nearby hole when encountered, but will bite aggressively when captured.
+The species is harmless and flees into water or a nearby hole when encountered but will bite aggressively when captured.

 Despite people’s common identification errors, copperheads are one of the easiest snakes to identify in Delaware.
 In addition to their copper-colored head and cat-like vertical pupils, the copperhead is the only species of snake in Delaware that has dark hourglass shaped crossbands that are narrowest at the center of the back and wider at the belly.